EmbSys-WWU/IfaAbstractionRefinement_Artifact/README.md

 ## Replicate experiments

 All examples used in the paper can be executed via the docker image.
+If you want to simply run all examples at once and measure their performance, you can run `./eval_examples`.
+This produces the results listed in the Evaluation section of the paper.

-To run the analysis on one example, use the command `docker run --rm --name artifact artifact -c "java -jar /app/AbstractionRefinement.jar -b /app/testdata/<test-case-directory>/<test-case> -s -ic"` (or other options for other refinement strategies, see table below).
+To run the analysis on one example, use the command `docker run --rm --name artifact artifact -c "java -jar /app/AbstractionRefinement.jar -b /app/testdata/<test-case-directory>/<test-case> -s -ic"` (or other options for other refinement strategies, see table below, and with `<test-case-directory>` and `<test-case>` replaced appropriately).
 To evaluate its performance parameters, add the option `-e` to the java call.
 This will lead to longer execution times (because the analysis is performed multiple times).
 The results are printed to the command line.
 With the option `-o <path>`, you can specify an output file for the results.
-In non-evaluation mode, this file also contains additional information such as complete SDGs.
+In non-evaluation mode, this file also contains additional information such as complete SysCDGs.

 Alternatively, you can run the container and open a command line by executing `docker run --rm --name artifact -it artifact`.
 Then, you can run the examples via `java -jar /app/AbstractionRefinement.jar -b <path-to-file>/<name> -s -ic` (potentially with `-e` added), which allows you to view the log files that are generated during evaluation after the evaluation terminated.

-If you want to simply run or evaluate all examples at once, you can run `./run_examples` or `./eval_examples`, respectively.

 ## Analyze other systems